jargon-io/jargon/README.md

 ## Features

-### Article Ingestion

-Paste any URL and Jargon scrapes, processes, and indexes the content.
-Supports web articles, academic papers, and video content.

-![Article ingestion screenshot placeholder]

 ### PDF Full-Text Extraction

 Academic papers and PDFs are automatically downloaded and converted to text using `pdftotext`.
 Jargon follows "full text" and DOI links from abstracts.